Aussie Bird Count

 The Aussie Bird Count is a project of BirdLife Australia.
 It is a citizen science project in which volunteers conduct bird counts around Australia.

 In the 2017 bird count, almost two million birds were counted.

-In 2022, the project was renamed to the Aussie Bird Count to reflect the ability to count in any outdoor space.
+In 2022, the project was renamed from the Aussie Backyard Bird Count to the Aussie Bird Count to reflect the ability to count in any outdoor space.